Our Newfoundland Ponies

 True Blue Dream

 MARE NPS part-bred registered 18 year old "True" is the daughter of registered stallion Macosa's Dream, who is also the sire of our Winsome Dream.
 True and Winsome Dream are half sisters.
-True's dam is Cricket, an unregistered mare.
+True's dam is Cricket, an unregistered mare who does not match the Newfoundland Pony Society's DNA database.
+She is part-bred registered.
 Formerly a popular summer camp pony, True decided she was done with all that, and came to live with us.
 She stands just shy of 14hh, and is a talented, beautiful mover.
 True is living with our ponies at the Carl A Dahl House where she has turned out to be a phenomenal life skills teacher.
-Some say that Heritage Breeds are not real breeds; if that were the case, then why, when used for crossbreeding, does the Newfoundland Pony dominate the cross, really putting its stamp on the offspring?
+Some say that Heritage Breeds are not real breeds; and that the Newfoundland pony is not a distinct breed.
+Well, if that were the case, then why, when used for crossbreeding, does the Newfoundland Pony's traits dominate that cross, quite obviously putting its genetic stamp on the offspring?
 Because it IS a breed, a strong, genetically healthy, viable breed as is.
 And it needs to be kept that way. |

 RBC's May Day

 GELDING NPS #634 (born 2002) May Day recently arrived here from Canada.
 Through no fault of his own, May Day was in urgent need of a new home.
-This was not the first time we had stepped up to help this pony.
+This was not the first time we had stepped up to help this pony, in fact it was the 3rd time.
 We have known him for years.
 This time the meat truck was heading his way.
 This time would be the last time, but it was not his day to die.
 With the immediate help of a Maritime farmer and fellow pony owner, a kind hauler hit the road immediately to beat the meat truck.
 We all waited anxiously to hear if he was safe.
-The rescue was successful, but enough was enough.
+A close call, the rescue was successful, but enough was enough.
 There would no more May Day calls, both literally and figuratively; he would be coming to us.
 May Day stayed at that amazing pony owner's beautiful Maritime farm for awhile as we made all the arrangements.
 While there he slowly acclimated and decided to trust these kind people who went way out of their way to care for him. |

-Fiddler's Green Mister Scrunchions
+Fiddler's Green

-GELDING NPS# 785 (born 2008) FOSTERED A 2008 gelding with no offspring, Scrunchions is named for an ingredient in a traditional Newfoundland dish.
+Mister Scrunchions GELDING NPS# 785 (born 2008) FOSTERED A 2008 gelding with no offspring, Scrunchions is named for an ingredient in a traditional Newfoundland dish.
 Copper in color, he is flashy and he knows it.
 Standing 12.3hh, Scrunchions has learned his place at the Center and in the world.
 An in your pocket pony, if there is a way to be mischievous, he can find it.
 Scrunch is currently a teacher in an Equine Assisted Life Skills program in Maine where he is beloved and still quite the character.
 Scrunchion's Family Tree |

 Deerfield's Gaff Topsail

-GELDING NPS #689 ADOPTED "Gaffer', a registered color-changer gelding without offspring, has been a part of the Pony Center family since he arrived in New Hampshire in spring of 2017.
+GELDING NPS #689 "Gaffer', a registered roan color-changer gelding without offspring, has been a part of the Pony Center family since he arrived in New Hampshire in spring of 2017.
 His previous owner was having saddle trouble with him.
 After a few months at his initial foster home, it turned out to be more of a project than his foster family was comfortable tackling, so he came to our trainer.
-He now lives on a NH equine therapy farm for children where Gaffer makes everyone feel safe and happy.
+He lived on a NH equine therapy farm for children where Gaffer makes everyone feel safe and happy.
+UPDATE - after the therapy farm closed down recently, Gaffer came back to us.
+He has joined the herd at the Dahl House where he is madly in love with True Blue Dream.
 Gaffer's Family Tree |

 Echo of Genesis

-GELDING NPS# 747 (born 2012) FOSTERED Known as "George", he was brought to the Pony Center by his owners all the way from Quebec.
-A 10 year old gelding who has no offspring, he lived at a farm in Canada that had excellent pasture.
-Unfortunately, too much of a good thing led to laminitis, and a pretty bad case of founder in all 4 hooves.
+GELDING NPS# 747 (born 2012) Known as "George", he was brought to the Pony Center by his owners all the way from Quebec.
+A gelding who has no offspring, he lived at a farm in Canada that had excellent pasture.
+Unfortunately, too much of a good thing led to laminitis, and a pretty bad case of founder.
 George is considered special needs, since he has rotation in all four hooves (20% in his right front).
-Horses and ponies who founder are prone to do so again, and it takes less to cause it a second time - which means George is on a dry lot only, for the rest of his days.
+Horses and ponies who founder are prone to do so again, and it takes less to cause it a second time - which means George is on dry lot only, for the rest of his days.
 Very much loved by his family, they wanted to make sure that George would go to a place with other Newfoundland Ponies where he could be loved and well taken care of by children (which he adores).
-George now lives at the same therapy farm in NH with pony Deerfield's Gaff Topsail.
-Best pals, both ponies excel at helping children at risk and we are so proud of them.
+George lived at the same therapy farm in NH with pony Deerfield's Gaff Topsail.
+Best pals, both ponies excelled at helping children at risk.
+When the therapy farm closed, George returned to us and he lives at the Dahl House with Gaffer.
+George has been working, interacting with youth enrolled in the ROOTS community youth-at-risk program at the Dahl House location, where he is a favorite.
 George's Family Tree |

 Brynshire's Mandolyn

 MARE NPS Reg #657 (born 2006) FOSTERED At 13.2hh, Mandy is quite the athlete, and jumping is her forte.
 She is brave yet sweet and prefers to avoid conflict in the herd.
 A bit more drafty than her mom, Mandy is strong, steady and quick footed.
 She has a wonderful work ethic and is always game for anything such as competing on a high school equestrian team.
 Despite Mandy having very little show experience, 1st, 2nd, and 3rd place ribbons piled up all the way to the states.
 She was also our go-to pony for exhibiting at Equine Affaire in Massachusetts.
 Though she has been exposed to numerous stallions on numerous occasions, Mandy never showed any interest.
 On examination, our veterinarian noted that Mandy has a physical anomaly, one that would make carrying a foal to term complicated, difficult, and risky.
 But also as important as her welfare, it would also risk introducing this issue to the breed.
 Therefore, the difficult but correct decision was made to not breed her.
 Perhaps Mandy knew best by having no interest in stallions?
-Mandy is on foster, happily reunited and living with her bff sister Tansy.
+Mandy is on foster, happily reunited and living with her bff sister Tansy, the part-bred pony who started our Newfoundland Pony awareness.
 Mandy's Family Tree |